zmartzone/lua-resty-openidc/README.md

 Disclaimer
 ----------

-*This software is open sourced by Ping Identity but not supported commercially by Ping Identity, see also the DISCLAIMER file in this directory.
+*This software is open sourced by ZmartZone IAM.
 For commercial support you can contact [ZmartZone IAM](https://www.zmartzone.eu) as described above.*